How to Improve Digestion and Eliminate Digestive System Disorders

-Instead, you can improve the function of your digestive system by eating mostly natural, unpackaged foods.
-Specifically this would include foods that are rich in fiber, such as whole grain products, sweet potatoes, vegetables and fruit.
-Beans are good too, but if you are not used to them, introduce them gradually.
-You could also sprinkle a little ginger on them, as this will aid their digestion as well as reducing gas formation.
+Instead, you can improve the function of your digestive system by eating mostly natural, whole foods.
+Specifically, this should include foods that are rich in fiber, such as fruit and vegetables, whole grain products, sweet potatoes and beans.

-You also need protein from such sources as meat, poultry, fish and eggs.
+You also need protein from sources such as meat, poultry, fish and eggs.
 And foods containing good fats are essential too.
-These include oily fish, nuts, seeds, avocados, olive oil etc. These good fats help to repair damaged cells and restore intestinal health.
+These include oily fish, nuts, seeds, avocados and extra virgin olive oil.
+These good fats help to repair damaged cells and restore intestinal health.

 Fermented foods (such as live yogurt, miso, tempeh, sauerkraut etc.) are also excellent for improving digestive system health, and they have many other health benefits too.
 So try to include some of these in your diet on a regular basis as well.